FUCHS DYSTROPHY SPECIALISTS

 The cornea is the first light-focusing surface in your eye, so when it’s swollen out of shape, your vision suffers.
 Fuchs’ dystrophy is an eye disorder that causes corneal swelling.

-The eye care professionals at the Witlin Center for Advanced Eye Care, serving East Brunswick, Toms River, and Morristown, New Jersey, can help you manage the condition in its early stages, as well as performing corneal transplant as Fuchs’ dystrophy becomes advanced.
+The eye care professionals at the Witlin Center for Advanced Eye Care, serving East Brunswick, and Toms River, New Jersey, can help you manage the condition in its early stages, as well as performing corneal transplant as Fuchs’ dystrophy becomes advanced.
 Call us today to set up a consultation.

 What is Fuchs’ dystrophy?